theapache64/theapache64.github.io/src/content/blog/ktor-slack-bot-request-auth.md

 ---

 ## Problem Statement
-While writing the backend for an HTTP-based Slack bot, you might want to verify that the request comes from Slack and not from somebody trying to spam your service.
-To do this, we can use the `X-Slack-Signature` header that comes with the POST request, using the Ktor authentication plugin.
+While writing a backend for an HTTP-based Slack bot, you might want to verify that the request comes from Slack and not from somebody trying to spam your service.
+To do this, we can use the `X-Slack-Signature` header that comes with the POST request  with the Ktor authentication plugin.
+Let's see how we can do that

-- Versions we are using
+- Versions we'll be using in this guide

 ```kotlin
 kotlin("jvm") version "2.0.20"